xFallingDuskx/CS330/README.md

 - 9am-11:30am: Review materials on Maximum-Flow/Min-Cut and Matching and Linear Programming.
 - 12:15pm-1:45pm: Attend review session on Divide-and-Conquer Algorithms, Graph Traversal and Shortest Paths, and Dynamic Programming.
 - 3pm-4pm: Review material from review session that is still confusing
+- 4:30pm-8pm: Review midterm 1 and the ones from previous years as well

 Tuesday, May 2:
 - 9am-11am: Attend review session on Maximum-Flow/Min-Cut and Matching and Linear Programming.
-- 11am-1pm: Learn more about NP-Completeness.
+- 11am-4pm: Learn more about NP-Completeness and Hashing/Sketches.
-- 2pm-4pm: Attend review session on NP-Completeness and Hashing/Sketches.
+- 2pm-4pm: Attend review session on NP-Completeness
+- 4:30pm-8pm: Review midterm 2 and the ones from previous years as well

 Wednesday, May 3:
 - 8:30am-9am: Review materials on NP-Completeness and Hashing/Sketches, or anything else that may still be slightly unclear.